p2panda/p2panda/p2panda-js/README.md

   async function run() {
     // When running p2panda in the Browser, this method needs to be run once
-    // before using all other `p2panda-js` methods await initWebAssembly('p2panda-js/lib/web/p2panda-js-v0.4.0.wasm');
+    // before using all other `p2panda-js` methods. await initWebAssembly('p2panda-js/lib/web/p2panda-js-v0.4.0.wasm');

     const keyPair = createKeyPair();